cMarHen/1DV610-Laboration-1/result-calculator/README.md

  ````
- // To add a set of data to the collection, you need to iterate and push it number by number.
+ // You can add a set of data, through pass an array of numbers.
  const resultCalculator = new Calculator()
  const data = [4, 2, 3, 3, 4, 1, 5]

- for (const number of data) {
-  resultCalculator.setNumberToCollection(number)
- }
+resultCalculator.setNumberToCollection(data)

  ````